 Then we sanded, sanded, and sanded.

-Next we applied our finish to the stands top.
+Next, we applied our finish to the top of the stand.
 We decided to use 100% Tung Oil to give our wood a Natural look.

 You can find more info and how to apply Tung Oil, here.

 Next we needed to drill holes for the cords of our DVD player.
 We used a 1 1/2″ bit that looked like this.

 And then I drilled a hole from the inside out, that way if there was any splintering of wood it would be on the back.

 Next, I filled in all the holes and sanded them until smooth.
 Then cleaned all the dust and wood shavings from the stand.